When economic conditions permit, states should accumulate budget reserves adequate to maintain services during recessions.

 The federal government must strive for long-term fiscal balance.

-At the federal level, there are two categories of budgetary expenditures: entitlement and discretionary spending.
+At the federal level, the two categories of budgetary expenditures are entitlement and discretionary spending.

 Efforts to reform entitlement spending should recognize the following factors:

 Older adults are major contributors to the U.S. economy through consumer spending.
 It is important that this spending take place in a safe and fair marketplace.

 These principles provide a flexible framework that applies to all consumer products and services.

 Federal, state, and local consumer protection agencies all have a role in safeguarding consumers against fraud, deception, and unfair practices.

 New technologies have tremendous potential to transform the lives of all people.